 There has been a notable influx of Red footed Falcons into Britain in the past month or so and they are still arriving.
 The majority are in their second year of life and therefore will not breed this year so there is no urgency to get to their breeding area and they usually remain for some days anywhere they find in Britain that is to their liking.
 Their annual migration is phenomenal, one of extreme long distance, spending the winter in southern and south western Africa, where they congregate in flocks of thousands in favoured areas and then moving northwards in spring to breed from eastern Europe across Russia to Siberia.

-Then and there I decided to go.
+Then and there I decided to go to Somerset.
 It was a two hour drive but if, and it was a big if, I saw the falcon I would feel my day had been well and truly made.
 Red footed Falcons are lovely birds, in my opinion superior to our Common Kestrel.
 I was also keen to see one properly and close up. which this one apparently offered the opportunity to achieve, being described as 'showing well'.
 This would make up for the distant views I had of an immature female that had visited my own county of Oxfordshire some weeks ago.
 I had also declined the opportunity with Moth to go and see a first summer male at Lower Beeding in West Sussex a week ago, choosing instead to go to Lincolnshire to see a very confiding Blyth's Reed Warbler.
 It would be a form of redemption if I saw this first summer male Red footed Falcon in Somerset.

 I have never been to Cothelstone Hill and had no idea about where the falcon might be on the hill so sent a message to Cliff who had posted the very nice image of the falcon on twitter and he very kindly sent me a detailed map of directions.
 I was all set.